zxc916684603/ecs/intl.en-US/User Guide/Cloud disks/Partition and format data disk more than 2 TiB.md

     **Note:**

-    -   If you want to disable the lazy init function of ext4 file system to avoid its effect on data disk I/O performance, see [Appendix 2: Disable lazy  init function.](#LazyInit).
+    -   If you want to disable the lazy init function of ext4 file system to avoid its effect on data disk I/O performance, see [disable lazy  init function.](#LazyInit).
     -   If capacity of the data disk is 16 TiB, you must format it by using e2fsprogs in the designated version.
-See [Appendix 1: Update e2fsprogs](#e2fsprogs).
+See [update e2fsprogs](#e2fsprogs).
     -   If you want to create an xfs file system, run `mkfs -t xfs /dev/vdd1`.
 5. Run `mkdir /test` to create a mount point with the name /test.
 6. Run `mount /dev/vdd1 /test` to mount /dev/vdd1 to /test.